A New Dataset, Poisson GAN and AquaNet for Underwater Object Grabbing: Experiments

 \subsubsection{Experimental Settings}

-All the experiments are conducted with CUDA 10.0 and cuDNN 7.3.1 backends on NVIDIA TITAN XP GPUs, Intel Xeon CPU E5-2680 v4.
-Our UnderwaterNet is implemented on PyTorch.
-The input size is 512$\times$512 both in training and inference.
-Lookahead optimizer \cite{Zhang2019Lookahead} with Adam \cite{Kingma2014AdamAM} is employed and initial learning rate is set to 2.3e-5.
-Batch size is 32.
+All the experiments are conducted with CUDA 10.0 and cuDNN 7.3.1 backends on NVIDIA TITAN XP GPUs, Intel Xeon CPU E5-2,680 v4.
+Our AquaNet is implemented on PyTorch.
+The input image size is 512$\times$512 both in training and inference.
+Lookahead optimizer \cite{Zhang2019Lookahead} with Adam \cite{Kingma2014AdamAM} is employed and initial learning rate is set to 2.3$\times$10$^{-5}$.
+Batch size is 32 and the detector is trained on one GPU.
 We employ the zero-mean normalization, random flip, random scaling (between 0.6 to 1.3), and cropping for data augmentation.